-In addition to ignoring women’s basic mechanism for sexual fulfillment, sex-as-we-konw-it also gets it wrong for men.
+In addition to ignoring women’s basic mechanism for sexual fulfillment, typical sex also gets it wrong for men.

 Most men want to blow their partner’s mind.
 They want to give her a unique experience.
 They want to make her happy.

-But using the typical framework for sex, women’s minds aren’t regularly blown.
-Too often, women fake pleasure, “make the best of it,” or are lying there wondering when it’s going to be over.
+But using the typical framework for sex, women’s minds aren’t often blown.
+Many women regularly fake pleasure, “make the best of it,” or wonder when it’s going to be over.

 It's never too late to get your sex life back

-I’ve worked with thousands of men, women, and couples to revive sexual expression, connection, and desire.
+But that magic is ALWAYS available to us, no matter how far we’ve strayed into the fog of relationship problems.
+I’ve worked with thousands of men, women, and couples to revive sexual expression and intimacy.